 This was a very basic ticket and included no luggage, just small hand luggage (in our case a 20l backpack)

-Over the course of 15 days we travelled from the capitol Sofia to Plovdiv, then onto Sunny Beach and then up to Varna.
+Over the course of 15 days, we travelled from the capital Sofia to Plovdiv, then onto Sunny Beach and then up to Varna.
 The cost of this travel alongside additional travel around the city cost us £20 each for 15 days!